LSafer/cufyorg.github.io/index.md

 ---

 # **JSON** [<font size="3">(cufyorg:json)</font>][json]
 JSON support.
 Like parse/format or convert utils.
-This repo most uses the package 'org.cufy.text'.
+This repository most uses the package 'org.cufy.text'.

 - ### **JSON** [<font size="3">(org.cufy.text.JSON)</font>][json-json]
 Using 'Format' from the base repo.
 This class can format/parse or even classify any json text.
 This class supports the standard JSON text.
 Plus